 What was the better deal?
 Having the $2500 in my bank account or embarking on an unforgettable, life-changing journey across the Indian-subcontinent?

-To me, there is no decision to make.
-The answer is all too clear.
+To me, the answer is all too clear.

 In Conclusion…